15 ways to wow customers with a digital signage menu board

 A digital signage menu board is essential in the world of out-of-home dining, particularly in quick service restaurants (QSRs).
 And with fast food chains offering an ever-growing range, to an increasingly time-conscious clientele, effective menu comms is a vital part of a restaurant’s business strategy.

 And clienteles can change, not just between different restaurants, but also for a specific restaurant, depending on the time of day.
 Prior to the availability of digital signage menu boards, a restaurant would be forced to display everything on offer, all day (and not many people are looking for breakfast at 7pm).
 It was either this, or staff would be required to physically change menu boards, taking up valuable time in the process.
-But with digital signage, different messaging and options can be presented at different times of the day.
+But with digital signage, different messaging and options can be presented at different times of the day (see our digital signage templates post for some great examples).
 This offers a huge amount of flexibility, but also throws up challenges about the best ways to maximise impact, user experience, and sales.

 Digital menu board design tips